Sam-v6/nfl/README.md

 # Get check results and apply fixes (recommend review these with git diff)
 uv run ruff check . --fix

+# Run formatter
+uv run ruff format .
 ```

 ## Future Work

-For model improvements I'm interested in switching to a flash attention layer which can accelerate training
+- Data
+  - Incoporate the additional NGS data which likely will have the largest returns in increasing accuracy
+  - Look into additional data augmentation techniques
+- Model
+  - Consider model improvements in transformer arch

-I also want to build up per team models, do ANOVA, then highlight specific players that are giving tells on coverages
+  - Build per team model, do ANOVA, then highlight specific players that are giving tells on coverages

-Want to try out the model on a non-binary problem and try distinguishing between distinct coverage types
+  - Build multiclass output model instead of binary classification

-See if I can identify blitzer (is the blitzer player identified in the dataset?)
+  - See if I can build a model to determine blitzer like red circle AWS at post snap
+  - Add in confusion matrix, ROC curve, and prediction post snap accuracy to automatic predictions and not just in notebook
+- Infra
+  - Profiler
+    - Add in PyTorch profiler with new tensorboard (new thing, this is deprecated) traces into Chrome UI, built into CI for profiler
+  - Optimization
+    - Switch to flash attention layer which can accelerate training
+  - General
+    - Get docker working and implemented in CI